 Those who know me know that I love to plan.
 Scrap that, I’m obsessed with planning!
-I’m often asked how to prioritise your To Do list to be the most productive and efficient so I thought I’d share my top tips here.
+I’m often asked how to prioritise your To Do list to be the most productive and efficient and I’m sharing my top tips here.

-So that list doesn’t become overwhelming, I’ve found ways to work out how to set priorities.
+So that list doesn’t become overwhelming, I’ve found ways to work out how to priorities tasks.

 1. List every task

 As mentioned earlier, I write down every single task that I need to complete.
-On a Sunday morning, I spend some time writing down all of my Family, Personal and Work plans for the week ahead.
+On a Friday afternoon, I spend some time writing down all of my Family, Personal and Work plans for the week ahead.

 Don’t assume that you will remember certain things, even if they are regular tasks.
 I find it best to write down absolutely everything from taking out the bins to invoicing for a completed project.